Wheezing Through Winter: 5 Common Winter Illnesses

 - Head, muscle and body aches

 The best way to prevent catching the flu is getting the flu vaccine.
-Right now, MD Now is offering a coupon for $10 off your flu shot, with no appointment needed*.
 Additionally, covering your cough, washing your hands, sanitizing shared spaces with an EPA-approved disinfectant, and staying home when under-the-weather, helps to prevent spreading the virus.

 3. Norovirus (The Stomach Flu)

 Known as the “winter vomiting bug,” this very contagious virus can also cause stomach pain, nausea, fever, and watery or bloody diarrhea.
 Most stomach flu outbreaks occur between November and April.
 According to the CDC, Norovirus leads to 1.7 to 1.9 million outpatient visits in the U.S. each year.

 Avoid catching or spreading the stomach flu by:

 - Washing clothes or bedding soiled by vomit and diarrhea immediately